 There are many resources on student mental health available to universities and colleges, and work in this area continues.
 We will update this as new materials become available.

-- Universities UK’s Step Change framework includes resources for institution-wide approaches to mental ill-health prevention and support as well as a self assessment tool to encourage universities to plan and implement a whole university approach
+- Universities UK’s refreshed Stepchange: mentally healthy universities framework includes resources for institution-wide approaches to mental ill health prevention and support as well as a self assessment tool to encourage universities to plan and implement a whole university approach

 - Papyrus and Universities UK have produced guidance for universities on preventing student suicides

 - University Mental Health Advisers Network (UMHAN) is a network representing advisers who support students experiencing difficulties

 - What Works Centre for Wellbeing has a section on higher education, including examples of good practice on student mental health

 - Jisc is exploring how best they can support the higher education sector in the responsible, appropriate and effective use of student analytics to inform decisions about student wellbeing including mental health.
 Following the launch of their learning analytics service and code of practice, they have recently developed a draft wellbeing code of practice to inform this work